a6h15hek/a6h15hek/README.md

 - ✔  Frontend Technologies :- ReactJS, Android Development, MaterialUI, Bootstrap, XML, HTML5, CSS3.
 - ✔  Database :- SQL DBs, NOSQL DBs, MongoDB, MySQL.
 - ✔  Tools :- Git, GitHub, Postman, Linux, Docker.
-- ✔  Other Skills :- Problem Solving, Leadership, Teamwork, Planning Strategically, Creative Thinking.
+- ✔  Other Skills :- Agile, Problem Solving, Strategic Planning, Leadership, Inventiveness, Teamwork.

 ## 🥇 Achievements
-- 🏆 2nd Place Winner in 2022 IEOM Society - 2nd India International Conference Paper Competition.
+- 🏆 Awarded 2nd Place in the 2022 IEOM Society - 2nd India International Conference Paper Competition, showcasing excellence in research and innovation.
-- 🏆 Received Cash Prize in EG-100 Educational Game Development Hackathon 2021 organized by CDAC Mumbai and IEEE Bombay Section.
+- 🏆 Recognized with a Cash Prize in the EG-100 Educational Game Development Hackathon 2021, hosted by CDAC Mumbai and IEEE Bombay Section, for outstanding game development skills.
-- 🏆 Finalist in the World’s Biggest Open Innovation Model Smart India Hackathon (SIH) 2020 organized by Ministry of Human Resource Development (MHRD).
+- 🏆 Distinguished as a Finalist in the Smart India Hackathon (SIH) 2020, the world's biggest open innovation model, organized by the Ministry of Human Resource Development (MHRD).
-- 🏆 Finalist in Gov-TechThon 2020 Hosted by IEEE Computer Society and supported by Oracle India and National Informatics Centre (NIC) India.
+- 🏆 Honored as a Finalist in Gov-TechThon 2020, hosted by IEEE Computer Society and supported by Oracle India and National Informatics Centre (NIC) India, for demonstrating exceptional technological expertise.
-- 🏆 Qualified Graduate Aptitude Test in Engineering (GATE) in 2021.
+- 🏆 Successfully qualified the Graduate Aptitude Test in Engineering (GATE) in 2021, demonstrating proficiency in engineering concepts and problem-solving abilities.

 ##  Have Questions || Suggestions ?! 🤔